food-waste/digital-fridge/README.md

-# project6
+# project7
-In this project, we will complete the
+In this project, we will improve the feedback, create a popup, create the frameworks for the calendar page, and add the search and delete functions for our food list.
-* login page
-* create an accoubt page
-* home page

-for the task 1 scenario.